apoorvpotnis/hello-world/README.md

 # hello-world
 hello-world program

 This is a README file for my fisrt program on GitHub.
-The following is code for printing "hello, world!" in C.
+The following is code for printing "hello, world!" (without the quotation marks) in C.

     #inlude <stdio.h>